the-teachingRSE-project/competencies/competencies.md

 # Related Work {#sec:related-work}

 Various initiatives are working to support technical professionals develop their computational skills.
-Particularly related to this work are intiatives that aim to define sets of such skills and guide the community with certification programs and training resources.
+Particularly related to this work are initiatives that aim to define sets of such skills and guide the community with certification programs and training resources.

 #### RSE Competencies Toolkit